zral/esp8266-secure-rest-client/README.md

 HTTP Request library for ESP8266 Arduino

-This is a port of [csquared/arduino-restclient](https://github.com/csquared/arduino-restclient) to work with the ESP8266.
+This is a port of [CanTireInnovations/arduino-restclient](https://github.com/CanTireInnovations/esp8266-arduino-rest-client) to work with https

 ## RESTful methods